Measles is a virus that causes fever and a rash. It is highly contagious and anyone who is not vaccinated against the virus can get it at any age.

 Three to five days after initial symptoms, a rash of red spots appears on the face that then spreads over the entire body.

 Anyone can become infected with measles, but the virus is more severe in infants, pregnant women and people whose immune systems are weak.
 Complications of measles include:

 Vaccination is the best way to prevent measles.
-Anyone who has received two doses of a measles-containing vaccine is highly unlikely to get measles.
+Anyone who has received two doses of a measles-containing vaccine is considered immune and highly unlikely to get measles.